We’re working on a major four-year package of upgrades to modernise 1980s track and signalling on the lines into London Victoria station.

 Sign-up for updates

-Sign-up with your email address to receive updates on the line closures affecting Balham station and information on projects taking place across the Southern region.
+Sign-up with your email address to receive updates and information on projects taking place across the Southern region.

 Our privacy notice applies to the personal information that Network Rail collects about you, or that you provide to us.
 It explains how and why we use your personal information, who we disclose it to and how we protect your privacy.